Neche-rem/Task-to-develop-Network-sniffer/README.md

-Here's a draft for the README section, including a copyable code block:

----

 ## Network Sniffer

 This project is a network sniffer built using Python and the Scapy library.
 It captures, analyzes, and logs network traffic, offering insights into the flow of data within a network.